Bi

 Key Applications

-The primary end-uses of Bismuth span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Bismuth span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Pharmaceuticals and cosmetics — Bismuth plays a vital role in pharmaceuticals and cosmetics, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Pharmaceuticals and cosmetics - Bismuth is valued in pharmaceuticals and cosmetics for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Metallurgical additives — Bismuth plays a vital role in metallurgical additives, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Metallurgical additives - Bismuth is valued in metallurgical additives for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook